MischaPanch/unpatterns/protocol_decorator.md

 So, an actual, normal interface, resulting in a lot of boilerplate.
 If the class `A` is defined in an external library, you can't do that and will need to wrap it in some class of your own for this approach to work.

+Moreover, it's not exactly the same as it was before, since now `a_field` is read-only.
+One could add a few more lines making it writeable, but that'd be even more code.

 I want to repeat: this is the sensible thing to do!
 Sure, it's a bunch of boilerplate, but it's straightforward and there are no surprises.
 IDE's, type-checkers, and other tools will understand what's going on.